Tim O'Connor (theatre director): Awards

 In 2011, O'Connor won a Groundling Award for Outstanding Contribution to the Queensland Theatre Industry.
 In 2012 he was nominated for Brisbane's person of the year.
 In 2014, he won a Gold Matilda Award for his work with Harvest Rain and was also nominated for Best Director for Spamalot.

+Personal life

+In November 2022, O'Connor was arrested and charged with multiple sex offences against children and young adults.